Driver® Parallel Lines

 - 0 % positive mentions

-The monetization model of "Might & Magic Duel of Champions," a free-to-play game with microtransactions, faced criticism due to the game's abrupt closure, which not only removed it from stores but also erased player achievements and statistics, leaving users without access to significant personal data.
+The monetization model of "Might & Magic: Duel of Champions," a free-to-play game with microtransactions, faced significant criticism due to its abrupt closure, which not only removed the game from stores but also erased player achievements and statistics, leaving users without access to important account information.

 “A more serious case was that of Might & Magic: Duel of Champions, a free-to-play game with microtransactions, whose closure not only removed the game from stores but also erased achievements and statistics from accounts, rendering important player information inaccessible.”